Devil May Cry: The Animated Series: Reception

 Critical response to the anime was mixed.
 Anime News Network liked Dante's characterization despite flaws in the writing.
 IGN concurred, finding Langdon a better actor than Toshiyuki Morikawa because of his experience with the series.
 DVD Talk liked the interactions between Dante, Lady, and Trish; the reviewer expected more of them in the anime, rather than stories focused on Dante facing enemies.
 He found Dante appealing in the anime series, based on his personality and actions.
 According to a FandomPost reviewer, Dante's role in the anime differed from the games in his childish behaviour over food and money; however, he was still "a great character".
 Otaku USA said that in the anime Dante remained faithful to his game version in his actions, most notably the gory (but limited) fighting.
 The Fandom Post appreciated the episode in which Lady fights Trish because of a misunderstanding but they befriend each other.
 The writer also enjoyed the duo's role in the following episodes, most notably in the finale.
 GroundReport described Trish and Lady as foils for Dante and compared them with the main characters from the manga and anime series GetBackers due to Dante's financial issues, often receiving jobs from Lady.
+In a 2026 retrospective review, Lamar Ramos of Crunchyroll complimented the "monster of the week" format, noting how it presented familiar characters in new contexts.
+Specifically, he praised Dante's relationship with Patty for revealing a previously unseen, softer side of his character.
+Ramos also praised the art, noting that it refined the horror/fantasy art style of the games while capturing "the eeriness and a melancholic tone that defined the early games."